UPDATE 3-British PM takes aim at corporate tax avoiders

 "Any businesses who think that they can carry on dodging that fair share ... need to wake up and smell the coffee," Cameron said, adding that he was not anti-business but wanted to keep tax rates low for everyone else.

-Cameron's Conservative party has long been criticized for being close to big business, but the prime minister's speech indicated a change of tone toward companies avoiding tax.
+Cameron's Conservative party has long been criticised for being close to big business, but the prime minister's speech indicated a change of tone towards companies avoiding tax.

 MOUNTING PRESSURE